-- (i) areas containing matters of state environmental significance (MSES); - (ii) other natural areas; - (iii) wetlands and wetland buffers: - (iv) waterways and waterway corridors. - (b) where development cannot be avoided, development: - (i) protects and enhances areas containing matters of state environmental significance; - (ii) provides appropriate buffers; - protects the known populations and supporting habitat of rare and threatened flora and fauna species, as listed in the relevant State and Commonwealth legislation; - (iv) ensures that adverse direct or indirect impacts on areas of environmental significance are minimised through design, siting, operation, management and mitigation measures; - (v) does not cause adverse impacts on the integrity and quality of water in upstream or downstream catchments, including the Great Barrier Reef World Heritage Area; - (vi) protects and maintains ecological and hydrological functions of wetlands, waterways and waterway corridors; - (vii) enhances connectivity across barriers for aquatic species and habitats; - (viii) rehabilitates degraded areas to provide improved habitat condition, connectivity, function and extent; - (ix) protects areas of environmental significance from weeds, pests and invasive species. - (c) strategic rehabilitation is directed to areas on or off site, where it is possible to achieve expanded habitats and increased connectivity.
+- (i) areas containing matters of state environmental significance (MSES); - (ii) other natural areas; - (iii) wetlands and wetland buffers: - (iv) waterways and waterway corridors. - (b) where development cannot be avoided, development: - (i) protects and enhances areas containing matters of state environmental significance; - (ii) provides appropriate buffers; - (iii) protects the known populations and supporting habitat of rare and threatened flora and fauna species, as listed in the relevant State and Commonwealth legislation; - (iv) ensures that adverse direct or indirect impacts on areas of environmental significance are minimised through design, siting, operation, management and mitigation measures; - (v) does not cause adverse impacts on the integrity and quality of water in upstream or downstream catchments, including the Great Barrier Reef World Heritage Area; - (vi) protects and maintains ecological and hydrological functions of wetlands, waterways and waterway corridors; - (vii) enhances connectivity across barriers for aquatic species and habitats; - (viii) rehabilitates degraded areas to provide improved habitat condition, connectivity, function and extent; - (ix) protects areas of environmental significance from weeds, pests and invasive species. - (c) strategic rehabilitation is directed to areas on or off site, where it is possible to achieve expanded habitats and increased connectivity.

 Table Error!
-No text of specified style in document..a - Natural areas overlay code - assessable development
+No text of specified style in document...a - Natural areas overlay code - assessable development

 Performance outcomes Acceptable outcomes For self-assessable and assessable development Protection of matters of environmental significant ce PO1 Development protects matters of environmental significance.
-AO1.1 Development avoids significant impact on the relevant environmental values. or AO1.2 A report is prepared by an appropriately qualified person demonstrating to the satisfaction of the assessment manager, that the development site The application does not propose any physical development that would impact the site's environmental values.
+AO1.1 Development avoids significant impact on the relevant environmental values. or AO1.2 A report is prepared by an appropriately qualified person demonstrating to the satisfaction of the assessment manager, that the development site The proposal will retain the adjacent waterway and riparian zone in a natural state and will therefore not impact the site's environmental values.

 Performance outcomes Acceptable outcomes does not contain any matters of state and local environmental significance. or AO1.3 Development is located, designed and operated to mitigate significant impacts on environmental values.
 For example, a report certified by an appropriately qualified person demonstrating to the satisfaction of the assessment manager, how the proposed development mitigates impacts, including on water quality, hydrology and biological processes.
 Management of impacts on matters of environme ntal significance PO2 Development is located, designed and constructed to avoid significant impacts on matters of environmental significance.
 The design and layout of development minimises adverse impacts on ecologically important areas by: (a) focusing development in cleared areas to protect existing habitat; (b) utilising design to consolidate density and preserve existing habitat and native vegetation; (c) aligning new property boundaries to maintain ecologically important areas; (d) ensuring that alterations to natural landforms, hydrology and drainage patterns on the development site do not negatively affect ecologically important areas; (e) ensuring that significant fauna habitats are protected in their environmental context; and (f) incorporating measures that allow for the safe movement of fauna through the site.
-The application does not propose any physical development that would impact the site's environmental values.
+The proposal will retain the adjacent waterway and riparian zone in a natural state and will therefore not impact the site's environmental values.